Zero Harm

 Safer Together Campaign

 Since 2023, our Safety Together campaign has set the course for how we work towards our safety vision of Zero Harm.
 Safer Together highlights a different topic every quarter, leveraging well-known safety activities for reflective learning and deeper engagement.
-In 2024, the four topics covered were about dealing with risk, caring for people, following correct procedures and gaining new knowledge.
+In 2025, the programme was centred on the Safer Together theme, with four core topics delivered quarterly: Learn, Creating Trust, Doing It Right, and Failing Safely.

-To track our progress, we employ the use of SafeMind, a Safety and Organisational Maturity survey.
-This tool has documented significant improvements in our safety culture, with an improved score of 85% in 2024, as compared to 73% in 2019.
-This is well above the shipping industry average of 50%.
+To track our progress, we employ SafeMind, a Safety and Organisational Maturity survey.
+This tool has documented significant improvements in our safety culture, with a score of 85% in 2024, compared to 73% in 2019 – well above the shipping industry average of 50%.
+The survey will next be conducted in 2026 to support ongoing evaluation and continuous improvement.

 Since our Zero Harm programme was introduced in 2013, our overall safety statistics indicate these efforts have been effective and impactful.
-On the privately held side of the Group, BW LNG’s Lost Time Injury Frequency Rate (LTIFR) was 0.27 (2023: 0.42), with two Lost Time Injuries.
+On the privately held side of the Group, BW LNG’s Lost Time Injury Frequency Rate (LTIFR) was 0.14 (2024: 0.27), with one Lost Time Injury.
 Although our incident statistics show a positive downward trend in many group companies, there is always work to be done.

 Emergency preparedness

 Even as we focus on prevention, we remain committed to emergency response preparedness.
 In collaboration with external stakeholders such as our Qualified Individuals (QI), P&I Clubs and a crisis communications agency, we conduct regular drills to stress-test our processes, train crew and colleagues, and refine our response as a team.
-In 2024, we conducted several drills with scenarios of loss of propulsion / steering, grounding, collision, pollution, explosion / fire, refugee rescue, search and rescue, heavy media attention, serious personal injury, hijacking / piracy, and business continuity.
+In 2025, we conducted several drills with scenarios of explosion / fire, serious personal injury, loss of propulsion / steering, collision, grounding, cargo leak / cargo pipe rupture, pollution, search & rescue, heavy media attention, security / piracy, refugee and business continuity.

 Safety culture